 A quail egg is roughly a fifth of the size of a chicken egg.
 It has a brown spotted shell.
 These cut speckled eggs look a lot like the malted milk balls that you can purchase in stores around Easter time.

 Quail eggs are incredibly small.
-If you put your quail eggs next to some duck eggs, in fact, they will look like miniature jelly beans!
+If you put a quail egg next to a duck egg, in fact, it will look like a miniature jelly bean!
 That’s even truer if you are raising Button quail, who produce even smaller eggs.

-Otherwise, quail eggs look much like chicken eggs, minus the speckles.
+Otherwise, a quail egg looks much like a chicken egg or duck egg, minus the speckles.
 They are usually cream-colored and have a variety of spots and speckles.
 They look much like chicken eggs except and have an identical shape and form but, again, they are much smaller.

 One quail will lay between 150 and 300 eggs each year – or on average, an egg every other day or so.
 Some lay more often than that.